 Akamu wiped sweat from his brow, knowing this was his last chance to prove his strength to his loud audience.

 “Hey!
 I’m over here!”

-Noa, Puhala’s closest friend, called out to him, arms spread wide, a six-foot-long wooden throwing spear held loosely in his hand.
+Noa, Akamu’s closest friend, called out to him, arms spread wide, a six-foot-long wooden throwing spear held loosely in his hand.
 This was the last event until next year.
-Puhala knew he had to catch the weapon when Noa chucked it his way.
+Akamu knew he had to catch the weapon when Noa chucked it his way.